alan-turing-institute/deepsensor/CONTRIBUTING.md

 - Consider pairing up with a another contributor for guidance.
 You can always find us in the Slack channel and we're happy to chat!

-**Once again, thank you for considering contributing to DeepSensor.
-Together, we're shaping the future of environmental machine learning.**
+**Once again, thank you for considering contributing to DeepSensor!
+We hope you enjoy your contributing experience.**

+## Inclusivity

+We aim to make DeepSensor a collaboratively developed project.
+We, therefore, require that all our members and their contributions **adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md)**.
+Please familiarize yourself with our Code of Conduct that lists the expected behaviours.

+Every contributor is expected to adhere to our Code of Conduct.
+It outlines our expectations and ensures a safe, respectful environment for everyone.

 ----